barmalry84/my_test/README.md

 The same flow can be used to make changes to the corresponding parts of the system and day-to-day application deployments.

 ### 4. **How to access application**
 After 3 step, application can be accessible via external ALB.
 ALB domain name could be found in AWS console.
-More information could be found here: https://github.com/barmalry84/my_test/blob/main/app/README.md
+More information about application could be found here: https://github.com/barmalry84/my_test/blob/main/app/README.md

 ## How to run application in AWS from local machine
 It is also possible to run deployment of application in AWS from local machine.
 For that you need to have AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY or AWS_PROFILE or assumed role to the account.